arindm007/My-Learnings/README.md

 "# My-Learnings"

-This Repo is mainly contains readme or txt files of different leaning activities that i am going to do for my college placement
+This Repo mainly contains readme or txt files of different leaning activities that i am going to do for my college placement

 And this README is going to be my Daily Dairy...